 Mental percentage fluency changes how you move through the world.

 You spot the misleading "50% more free" label that's actually 33% off.
-That's why you catch the mortgage rate quoted in basis points that sounds small but costs thousands.
-Plus, you negotiate salary knowing exactly what a 3.
+You catch the mortgage rate quoted in basis points that sounds small but costs thousands.
+Worth adding: you negotiate salary knowing exactly what a 3.
 5% raise means on your base.

-The 35/40 = 87.5% calculation isn't about that specific fraction.
+The 35/40 = 87.Still, 5% calculation isn't about that specific fraction.
 It's about building a mental framework where no percentage question feels opaque.

 Every fraction you simplify, every benchmark you memorize, every estimation trick you practice — they stack.
 Six months from now, you'll glance at a dashboard, a contract, a label, and see the numbers clearly.